 By far, Lisbon is the most expensive city in Portugal.
-Not only in terms of real estate properties but also the cost of living.
-So, to go along with the ods, here are located the most expensive of the most expensive.
+Not only in terms of real estate properties but also in the cost of living.
+So, to go along with the odds, here are the most expensive regions.

-The neighborhoods in Lisbon with the most expensive square meter are:
+The neighborhoods in Lisbon with the most expensive square meter are (as of January 2023):

-Buying a property in these areas of Lisbon is something possible only for those who really have a lot of money.
+Buying a property in these Lisbon areas is possible only for those who have a lot of money.
 It’s not cheap to be a neighbor of Cristiano Ronaldo.

 If you’re looking for a cosmopolitan, lively place to stay, central Lisbon is your perfect choice.
 There is always movement, business to do, and interesting people around.